Worth a Thousand Words

 BUT!
 Wouldn't you rather hang out with the folks below?
 The

 antler arch is an icon of their town, so it's clearly representative of Place, it's got a Purpose-driven message

 "Love is all you need" and KIDS!
 DOGS!
 People!!

 They also do a great job of knowing who their target

 audience is – young moms – and being intentional about an image that invites

 specifically that audience.
 Check out "Mindfulness for Mamas"!
 This

 might be a stock image, but it perfectly reflects a sensitivity and awareness

-of the concerns of young parents.
+of the concerns of young parents and uses language that target demographic recognizes.
 Great!